-- (a) If the cost of removal or abatement is not paid within thirty (30) days, the city may file a lien against the property.
-The lien will include the cost of removal or abatement and administrative costs. - (b) The property owner has the right to appeal the lien by following the specific procedures established by the city and state regulations.
+- (a) If the cost of removal or abatement is not paid within thirty (30) days, the city may file a lien against the property or the property taxes.
+The lien will include the cost of removal or abatement and any administrative/legal costs. - (b) The property owner has the right to appeal the lien by following the specific procedures established by the city and state regulations.
 These procedures typically outline the steps and requirements for initiating an appeal, including the submission of appropriate documentation, forms, or requests to the designated authorities responsible for handling such appeals.
 By following these established procedures, the property owner can exercise their right to challenge the imposed lien and present their case for review and consideration.